ICTMCG/Make-Your-Anchor/README.md

 For face alignment, please download and unzip the relative files from [this link](https://onedrive.live.com/?authkey=%21ADJ0aAOSsc90neY&cid=4A83B6B633B029CC&id=4A83B6B633B029CC%215837&parId=4A83B6B633B029CC%215834&action=locate) to the folder *.\inference\insightface_func\models\\*.

+### Download Inference Checkpoints

+Please download the checkpoints from [Google Drive](https://drive.google.com/drive/folders/1NyEc001rdkYIIGP8TR9RAQp4Lw3UKmdh?usp=sharing), and place them in the folder *./inference/checkpoints*.
+Currently, we upload the checkpoints trained from open-dataset.

 ## Inference

 We provide the inference code with our released checkpoints.
 After download/fine-tuned the checkpoints and place them in the *./inference/checkpoints*, the inference can be run as: